FranVesnaver/transfermarkt-scraper/README.md

 python3 sql_team.py <team_file.json> <team_id> <players_index>
 ```
 It will append insert statements to insert_teams.sql.
+Follow instructions in the [ChiquiLeague repo](https://github.com/FranVesnaver/chiquileague) to integrate the new squads to the game.

-⚠️ Note: This schema is specific to my own game project.
+Note: This schema is specific to my own game project.
 If you want to use the scraper for another purpose, you can ignore sql_team.py and work directly with the JSON output.

 ## Disclaimer